janikuhno/todo-app/README.md

 ### Todo App
-A simple todo app created with the PERN stack.
+A simple fullstack todo app created with the PERN stack.